ScopeLift/flexible-voting/README.md

 $ forge install scopelift/flexible-voting
 ```

-If you're using a developer framework other than Foundry, we recommend vendoring the code by adding `src/GovernorCountingFractional.sol` and/or `src/FlexVotingClient.sol` to your repo directly.
+If you're using a developer framework other than Foundry, we recommend vendoring the code by adding files like `src/FlexVotingClient.sol` to your repo directly.
 In the future, we may offer an npm package for use with other frameworks.

 ### Constructing a Governor